ChHarding/museum_wellbeing_survey/README.md

 b.
 P5.js
 c.
 HTML</li>
 </ol>

-For complete detailed information, see the Developer's Guide in the
+</p>For complete detailed information, see the Developer's Guide in the doc folder.